Research

 Project 8

+Neutrinos are the only fundamental particles with unknown mass.
 The goal of the Project 8 experiment is to precisely measure the mass of neutrinos using the Cyclotron Radiation Emission Spectroscopy (CRES).
-On the experiment, my work has been primarily focused on R&D for CRES detection and reconstruction.
-I am currently the chair of the Antenna Array Working Group and the coordinator of the Position Track and Event Reconstruction.
+On the experiment, the group's efforts are focused on the development of advanced triggering and reconstruction algorithms to improve the sensitivity of the experiment to neutrino mass.

 Neutrinoless Double Beta Decay